CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-working.md

-## Logging in and out of the secure environment
+## Accessing the secure environment

 ### Connecting to your desktop